daniel-moderiano/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch-A-Sketch

-Etch-A-Sketch project as part of the Web development 101 Odin Project course
+Interactive Etch-A-Sketch project as part of the Web development 101 Odin Project course